 Photographers have been just as isolated as everyone else.
-Significant events are canceled, socially distanced get-togethers are harder to shoot.
-Photographers used to working with new people and models may be feeling like they're stuck in a bit of a rut, unable to continue with their normal workflow.
+Significant events are cancelled, socially distanced get-togethers are harder to shoot.
+Photographers used to work with new people and models may be feeling like they're stuck in a bit of a rut, unable to continue with their normal workflow.

 So much time alone can be used in a few ways.
 Many creative individuals might spend their time looking for ways to be, well, more creative!

 There's no tidy and agreed-upon definition of what constitutes creativity in photography.
 Unlike other forms of art, a creative photo is one that has some original artistic touch added to it.
 Creative photography is not, however, an excuse for bad photography.
 For a photo to be considered creative, there must be an intent to say something.
 All photographs should tell the viewer a story.
 The creative part should only help to do that.

 The cool thing about adding some creativity into your images is that you can do it to any genre or type of photography.
 The absolute best images are the ones that are calculated and creative.
 So wherever you are and whatever you are shooting, putting yourself into a creative mindset helps you up your photographic game.

 Being creative in photography requires coming up with new ideas and inspiration.
 But don't limit yourself to only photography–creativity takes many shapes and forms.
 One of the best ways to get more creative is to try something new.
 Try drawing, sketching, or painting for a change.
 Get creative with a pen and paper first, and start storyboarding what you'd like to shoot.